canapio/RoastMeister-APIServer/README.md

 # RoastMeister-Server
 This application is server application for Roast Meister(iOS) based on Node.js
-* Auto completion function (This server application collects word from user input in iOS client application.)
+* Auto completion function : This server application collects word from user input in iOS client application.

 ## Prerequisites